inventree/inventree-docs/docs/app/part.md

 ## Part Category View

-From the *home screen*, select *Parts* to open the top-level part category display.
+From the *home screen*, select *Parts* to open the top-level part category view.

 ### Detail Tab